zmisgod/generateSVG/README.md

 # nodeService for gRPC

+> you can also use HTTP interface , just see [http version](https://github.com/zmisgod/nodeService/tree/http)

 ## install

 2 software required , you can easily install it on macOS (you need install ```homebrew``` first)